FrancisLaboratories/gasreceiptautomation/README.md

 The application is composed of two main services:

--   **Client**: A Next.js single-page application that provides the user interface for submitting gas receipts.
-It communicates with the backend API to submit the data.
+-   **Client**: A [Vite](https://vite.dev/)-built React single-page application served by [nginx](https://nginx.org/).
+It provides the user interface for submitting gas receipts and communicates with the backend API.
 -   **Server**: A FastAPI backend that handles the business logic.
 It receives the receipt and odometer data, uses the Google Gemini API to extract the relevant information, and then creates a new gas record in LubeLogger via its API.

 Both services are containerized with Docker and orchestrated using Docker Compose.